sk408/spectrogram/README.md

 recently.
 So a while ago, I built one that satisfies my needs.
 It runs in a full-screen, using the microphone input as the source.

-It also includes an oscillator, which plays a sine wave at the frequency of your pointer.
-It also shows you the frequency that it plays back, and plots a short buffer of pointer positions.
-This is handy for measuring internal latency:

 ![Latency estimation](latency.png)

-Having the oscillator built-in is also pretty fun.
-You can [send morse code][morse] (short short short, long long, short short long, short short short), [scan for radio stations][radio], make 8-bit character [dying sound effects][sfx], simulate [aliens, ghosts and theremins][ghosts], and annoy [small, annoying dogs][dogs].

-I use the tool mostly in Chrome, but it also works in Firefox.
-Unfortunately no other browser currently has both `getUserMedia` and Web Audio API support.

-[morse]: sounds/morse.wav
-[radio]: sounds/radio.wav
-[sfx]: sounds/sfx.wav
-[ghosts]: sounds/ghosts.wav
-[dogs]: sounds/dogs.wav

 # Configuration parameters